1960s Part 1: Prerequisites to Long Cane Safety

 You may doubt that possibility at times -- that he can really be normal and independent.
 But it might help you to remember that the author of this book is completely convinced of the possibility.
 Your youngster can grow with this handicap, adjust to it, live normally in a sighted society, and achieve the purpose for which God put him here.
 But a tremendous amount will depend on you, and on your willingness to let him do it" (Carroll, 1961, p256).

-Phil Hatlen, educator and innovator of schools for the blind himself, described Lowenfeld as “the twentieth century’s most prolific, scholarly, informative, thoughtful, and creative writer in education of the visually handicapped” (1981, p.
+Phil Hatlen, renown Superintendent of Texas School for the Blind, described Lowenfeld as “the twentieth century’s most prolific, scholarly, informative, thoughtful, and creative writer in education of the visually handicapped” (1981, p.
 68).

 Lowenfeld, educated at the Vienna Teachers’ Academy, began his career as a teacher of blind children in 1922.
 In 1930, he was awarded the Rockefeller Research Fellowship to go to the United States to study American work for the blind.
 As the story goes, this award likely saved his life when, in 1938, Lowenfeld’s contacts led to his liberation from occupied Austria and appointment as Director of Educational Research at the American Foundation for the Blind.
 He was also hired as an Instructor for the Programs in Blindness and Visual Impairments at the prestigious Teachers’ College, Columbia in NYC.

 Table 5 demonstrates how Lowenfeld's advice published in the sixties were based on theories first published in the 1700s (Ambrose-Zaken, 2024a).
-For example, his use of the phrase “permit the child to become oriented himself” derives from a theory that adults prevent blind infants from walking, to keep them safe.
-This theory would have us believe adults leading the blind child caused the harm, not the blind child exhibiting a fear of walking independently.
+For example, his use of the phrase “permit the child to become oriented himself” continues to support the unsupported theory that to achieve successful blind walking, adults simply needed to "let the blind infant go."

 References